 Long Beach Estate Planning Lawyers Helping Clients With Their Estate Planning Needs

-Estate planning is a set of tools and documents that work together to determine how you wish your wealth and assets to be distributed after you pass away.
-When properly built, your estate plans can also shield your assets from unnecessary expenses, protect a loved one with special needs without affecting their eligibility for government benefits, and even keep certain assets from going through probate.
+Estate planning is a process that involves using several documents and instruments to specify how your assets and fortune should be dispersed after your death.
+Your estate plans may safeguard your assets from unnecessary costs, provide for a loved one with special needs without jeopardizing their eligibility for government assistance, and even prevent some assets from going through probate if appropriately constructed.

-What Should I Include as Part of My Estate Plans?
+What Should Information Be Included in My Estate Plans?

-What Is Probate in California and What Can I Do to Avoid It?
+What Does California Probate Mean and How Can I Avoid It?

-Probate is a legal process in which a court oversees the distribution of a deceased person’s assets according to their will.
-The person named on the will as the executor will be appointed by the court to handle the decedent’s affairs, pay any taxes and debts, communicate with beneficiaries, and distribute the assets according to the wishes of the person who passed away.
+During the legal process of probate, a court supervises the distribution of a decedent’s property following their will.
+The executor, designated on the will, will be chosen by the court to manage the decedent’s affairs, pay any taxes and obligations, interact with beneficiaries, and distribute the assets according to the decedent’s desires.

-What Can a California Estate Planning Attorney Do to Help Me?
+What Can an Estate Planning Lawyer in California Do to Assist Me?